digitalsimboja/CloudLabX/README.md

-# CloudLabX 🚀
+# TrixNet 🚀

-CloudLabX is a cloud architecting and hands-on lab platform that allows teams to design, visualize, deploy, and optimize cloud-based solutions using an interactive UI.
+TrixNet is a cloud architecting and hands-on lab platform that allows teams to design, visualize, deploy, and optimize cloud-based solutions using an interactive UI.
 The platform integrates AI-powered auto-segmentation, infrastructure automation (Terraform/CDK), and predictive analytics to enhance cloud deployments.

 ## Features